 These days, your browsing history is like your footprint across the internet.
 Every modern web browser, from Google Chrome to Microsoft’s Internet Explorer lets users go back to a site they’ve been to in the recent past.
-These histories are built-in because many users frequently visits the same websites over and over again.
-Keeping track of the sites you visit is your computer’s way of assisting you if you ever need to revisit something and you can’t remember the exact web address.
-Microsoft Edge and Internet Explorer 11, the two browsers built into Microsoft’s Windows 10 operating system, both log what sites you visit in the event that you ever need to go back to them again.
+These histories are built-in because many users frequently visit the same websites over and over again.
+What if you don’t want your PC remembering the sites that you visit?
+What if you’d like to delete Windows 10 browser history?
+Doing so is pretty easy.

 Delete Your Windows 10 Browser History in Microsoft Edge